 On the ground floor: the western cellar and the eastern cellar where the poor used to get their food.
 On the intermediate level, the “salle des Chevaliers” (Knight’s room) and the “salle des Hôtes” (Hosts’ room) where the Abbot used to receive the different lords and Kings.
 Finally, on the top floor, the cloister and the “Réfectoire” (refectory), used by the monks.

 This hierarchy was also shown when the Abbot received guests: the King was welcomed at the feet of the Mount, at the main entrance, whereas the Bishop was welcomed at the entrance of the Abbey.

 At the North-west angle of the “Merveille”, the least accessible part of the Mount, are located the archives of the Abbey and its monastery.
 The “Merveille” also contributes to the reinforcement of the defensive character of the Mount, protecting the Northern flank of the Abbey.

 “Le cloître” (The Cloister).
 Contrary to tradition, this cloister was not built at the centre of the monastery and thus does not link with all the other buildings.
 Nonetheless, as in every monastery, it is a place of contemplation, of promenade uniquely for the monks.
-It also used to serve as an open air library as monks were usually copying books or simply reading.
+It also used to serve as an open-air library as monks were usually copying books or simply reading.
 The cloister has a beautiful garden encircled by covered galleries, to allow the monks to walk and stay there while it is raining.
-In order to build this space, the northern part of the Abbey’s transept had to be partially reduced.
-The western, gallery was supposed open onto another building, mentioned before, and the three bay windows would have been the doors.
+In order to build this space, the northern part of Abbey’s transept had to be partially reduced.
+The western, gallery was supposed to open onto another building, mentioned before, and the three-bay windows would have been the doors.
 The cloister was built as the expression of God in a human form.
 In fact, the cloister embodies the link between the people and God, the land and the sea, the ground and the sky and its granite columns were sculpted to match the average size of a man.
 Also, the distance between two pillars is exactly the same as the average width of a man.